Limit Theorems For Non-Hermitian Ensembles: Methods

 where the random variable $Z^{(k)} = \sum_{j=1}^{k+1}Z_{j}$ follows a Gamma distribution with shape parameter $k+1$ and rate parameter $1$.
 The random variables $Z_{j}$, with $j \in \lbrace 1, ..., k+1 \rbrace$, are independent and identically distributed.
-Each of the $Z_{j}$ follows a standard exponential distribution. \\ \\ This is a known result presented in B. Rider's work \cite{Rider2003} from which he established the nature of the limiting distribution of the scaled spectral radius for matrices from the complex Ginibre ensemble in the limit as $N$ goes to infinity.
-The distribution of the scaled spectral radius $\frac{r_{max}^{(N)}(A)}{\sqrt{N}}$ for matrices from the complex Ginibre ensemble is the standard Gumbel distribution in the limit as $N$ goes to infinity.
-The limiting distribution of scaled $k$-th modulus has also been established for this random matrix ensemble as well as for the symplectic Ginibre ensemble in \cite{Rider2004}, in light of the framework presented in \cite{Rider2003}. \\ \\ A similar method of derivation (as the one applied for the scaled minimum modulus) leads to the formulation of the probability density function of the scaled spectral radius for the complex Ginibre ensemble as
+Each of the $Z_{j}$ follows a standard exponential distribution.
+Then, lower and upper bounds are derived for this analytical formula in the limit as $N$ goes to infinity.
+The limit, as $N$ goes to infinity, of the logarithm of this distribution function is then established by applying the classical Edgeworth expansion.
+Then, an approximation from this expression considering the leading order sum as the Riemann integral is derived.
+Finally, an appropriate definition of a random function is chosen such that the limiting distribution of the considered random variable, here the scaled spectral radius $\frac{r_{max}^{(N)}(A)}{\sqrt{N}}$, is the identified statistical extreme distribution, here the Gumbel distribution. \\